ClickHouse/clickhouse-docs/docs/en/cloud/manage/service-types.md

 Underlying storage for `Development` services may be throttled to prevent system overload.
 Workloads with continuous inserts will be limited to 4 inserts per second per node.
 Temporary bursts of inserts are allowed at higher rate.

+[**Experimental features**](/docs/en/beta-and-experimental-features#experimental-features) for `Development` services are not enabled by default.
+Please create a support ticket if you would like to enable an experimental feature.

 :::note
 `Development` services are not supported for Azure.
 :::